StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

 The detection engine optimization challenge
 -------------------------------------------

-In demanding enterprise environments, Suricata must opearate at a very high network speeds -- like 40Gbps and 100Gbps -- with the full ETPro ruleset loaded.
+In demanding enterprise environments, Suricata must operate at a very high network speeds -- like 40Gbps and 100Gbps -- with the full ETPro ruleset loaded.
 That ruleset is approximately 60,000 signatures, and in order to keep up with line rate, Suricata must inspect all of them at the rate of 3,333,333 packets per second (for 40Gbps).

 So, at 40Gbps there is a budget of .000000000005 seconds per rule.
 And in this .005 ns per rule, Suricata must do protocol analysis, content matching and execute a regular expression.